jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 | ------ | ------- |
 | `bool` | `false` |

-Setting this to `true` will make CDL pause if there not eought free space available.
+Setting this to `true` will make CDL pause if there not enough free space available.

 {% hint style="info" %}
 CDL will only pause once.
-After the user resumes, every `InsuficientFreeSpaceError` will be propagated
+After the user resumes, every `InsufficientFreeSpaceError` will be propagated
 {% endhint %}

 ## `proxy`